reality/komenti_guide/covid.md

 The command collects different metadata associated with terms that are all clinical aspects of COVID-19, but are contained under different asserted substructures.
 Grouping them by their additional associated superclasses 'therapeutic procedure' we group all of these into one with the class description.
 Now, in *labels.txt* we have 6 labels for 5 different terms that describe therapeutic procedures for COVID-19.
-We can gain more labels for this by using Komenti's inter-ontology synonym expansion function:
+We can gain more labels for this by using Komenti's inter-ontology synonym expansion function (see [here](https://jbiomedsem.biomedcentral.com/articles/10.1186/s13326-021-00241-5) for more info):

 ```bash
 $ komenti query -q komenti query -q "isClinicalAspectFor some COVID-19 and 'therapeutic procedure'" -o COVID-19 --expand-synonyms --lemmatise > labels.txt